-With the fall sports season upon us, I must reiterate that your child’s brain was not created to withstand all the “bell-ringers” and hard knocks from tackle football, soccer headers, and hockey.
+We must reiterate that your child’s brain was not created to withstand all the bell-ringers and hard knocks from tackle football, soccer headers, and hockey, among others.

-If you love your child’s brain, and especially if you have a child with ADD or learning problems, please educate them very well about risk-prevention and if at all possible, don’t let them play these brain-injuring sports.
+If you love your child’s brain, and especially if you have a child with ADD or learning problems, please educate them about risk-prevention and if possible, don’t let them play these brain-injuring sports.
 The symptoms of a brain injury can be very similar to the symptoms of ADD or ADHD, therefore it’s most important to get a proper diagnosis when you notice that something is wrong.

-Not only did I conduct the world’s largest study on brain damage in NFL players (which I will tell you more about below), more than 4,500 former players just sued the NFL, seeking concussion-related compensation and alleging that the NFL concealed the risks of long-term brain damage.
+Not only did we conduct the world’s largest study on brain damage in NFL players, more than 4,500 former players sued the NFL, seeking concussion-related compensation and alleging that the NFL concealed the risks of long-term brain damage.
 The settlement was $765 million dollars – yet the NFL will neither admit liability nor that the players’ injuries were caused by football.

 From 2009-2012, Amen Clinics performed the world’s largest brain imaging and rehabilitation study on active and retired professional football players because we had a high suspicion that many players suffered with the effects of chronic traumatic brain injury (TBI).

 The results of our NFL study were very clear:

 • A very high percentage of our players had evidence of TBI patterns on their SPECT scans and showed symptoms of it – there was a high rate of depression, dementia, obesity, and ADD-like symptoms among them.